Skip to main content

 Asset issuance

-An account can technically issue different types of assets simultaneously, for example, both a fungible asset with callbacks disabled and a non-fungible asset with callbacks enabled.
+An account can technically issue different types of assets simultaneously, for example, both a fungible and a non-fungible asset.
 It is highly recommended that accounts issue only one type of asset, in order to have a simple 1-to-1 relationship between faucets and asset types.

 Encoding

-Every asset is stored as a key-value pair of two Words: The vault key and the asset value.
+Every asset is stored as a key-value pair of two Words: The asset ID and the asset value.

-While the asset value is unique to each type of asset, the vault key has a common structure for all types of assets:
+While the asset value is unique to each type of asset, the asset ID has a common structure for all types of assets:

 [